What is Co-Occurring Disorder Treatment?

 These are just a few of the symptoms you might notice within yourself or a loved one.

-What To Expect From Treatment of Co-Occurring Disorders?
+Seeking Treatment: What To Expect From Integrated Treatment of a Co Occurring Disorder?

 SUN Behavioral’s clinical team will take a thorough history and decide if the client struggles with co-occurring disorders.
 The complicated nature of co-occurring disorders makes treatment more challenging, which leaves these persons vulnerable to relapse and other adverse outcomes.